Elieren/Kernel-C/README.md

 * clear - clears the terminal
 * shutdown (shutdown gives an error in VirtualBox, on all other platforms it works fine (qemu 100% operability)).
 * reboot
+* help - displays a list of commands

 ## Build and Run